-Most of the garden is already in place so reaching my goal should be pretty easy.
-The main thing I want this year is a salad garden and raspberries.
-I’ve also added additional space for tomatoes and 4 more raised beds.
+Most of the garden has already been established so reaching my goal should be pretty easy.
+The main thing I want this year is a salad garden and raspberries so I’ve added additional space those ideas and included 4 more raised beds.

 Breaking Things Down

-Breaking your plans down into small sections is really smart.
-You’ll become less frustrated and not feel so pressed for time to get everything accomplished all at once.
+Breaking your plans into small sections is really smart.
+You’ll become less frustrated and not feel so pressed for time to get everything done.

 The thing to remember is gardening inspires ideas that will always help you move forward with another new ideas.